Seq # 185330310

 The egg is oviposited close to a vein on the underside of a leaf.

 Pupation inside the silken cocoon.
 The species hibernates in the pupal stage, in the fallen leaf among leaf litter on the ground.
-The pupal skin is protruding through the mine after emergence of the adult.
+The pupal skin protrudes through the mine after the emergence of the adult.

 No pictures yet!